 WHAT CONSTITUTES LOWER URINARY TRACT (LUT)?

 The LUT comprises of the urinary bladder (muscular sac for urine storage) and urethra (tubing for the passing of urine).
 In males, a walnut-size organ called the prostate surrounds the urethra just beneath the bladder.
-In both genders, the deepest 3-4 cm of the urethra is surrounded by muscles (called sphincters) which regulate the passage of urine.
+In both genders, the deepest 3-4 cm of the urethra is surrounded by muscles (called sphincters) that regulate the passage of urine.
 The internal sphincter is present at the bladder neck and the external sphincter is beneath the prostate in men, and lower 2-3cm of the urethra in women.
 A complex network of nerves supplies the whole urinary tract and helps the brain control function of LUT.

 HOW DOES THE LUT FUNCTION?